vregi/rust-assignments/2-types/README.md

 This task aims to give you an experience of improving software correctness by covering data with types.

-# Task

-This practical assignment consists of three parts:
+This practical assignment consists of three parts.

-1 and 2.
-Solving the training problem.
+Parts 1 and 2: solving training problems.

-3. Implementing your own application (using new techniques you learned, of course).
+Part 3: implementing your own application (using new techniques you learned, of course).

 ## Part 1